isomerpages/moe-victoriasch/_prospective-students/Admission to VS/Direct School Admissions to Sec 1 (Year 1).md

 2\.
 Primary 6 students have a choice of whether or not to participate in the DSA-Sec Exercise.
 If they choose not to participate in the DSA-Sec Exercise, they will continue to participate in the Secondary One Posting Exercise after the release of the PSLE results.
 For more information on the DSA-Sec Exercise, refer to:&nbsp;[https://www.moe.gov.sg/dsa-sec](https://www.moe.gov.sg/dsa-sec)

-**Victoria School: Dual-Track – O Level Programme and Victoria-Cedar Alliance Integrated Programme**
+**Victoria School: Dual-Track – SEC Programme and Victoria-Cedar Alliance Integrated Programme**

 3\.
 At Victoria School (VS), we nurture outstanding students into Gentlemen, Professionals and Sportsmen who make tangible contributions to their family, work, community and nation.
 Our students come from over 80 primary schools in Singapore.